What to do if the livestock manure produced on your farm is likely to exceed the amount you're allowed to spread on your land in an NVZ.

 Submit your fertilisation account

-You must send the Environment Agency details about your farming practices and fertiliser use for the period 1 January to 31 December.
+You must send the EA details about your farming practices and fertiliser use for the period 1 January to 31 December.
 You must send the details by 30 April in the year following the derogation.
 This is your fertilisation account.
 You must do this for each you have a derogation.

 Your fertilisation account must show the total agricultural area of your derogated holding and the area (in hectares) covered by each of the following crops: